 - Local Tourism Authority: 080.5589745

 Staying safe in Puglia’s capital

 While this stunning Italian city isn’t dangerous for tourists, the answer to the question “Is Bari Safe?” depends on every individual.
-Sure, there are neighborhoods to avoid and petty crimes to be aware of, but if you exercise caution and situational awareness, you can have an exciting and safe trip to the lovely capital of the Puglia region.
+If you exercise caution and situational awareness, you can have an exciting and safe trip to the lovely capital of the Puglia region.

 If you need help navigating the city, check out our tips on How to Get Around Bari.
 You might also find valuable information in our guide on Where to Stay in Bari: The Ultimate Guide before booking a hotel room in the city.